arfazi/DBFoundations-Module07/README.md

 ***************************************************************************************************************************************************
 _ARFAZI is new to Github and using the site for SQL and Python classes.
-She lives in Seattle and hopes at least one graduate school admits her so she can become a Data Scientist one day._
+She lives in Seattle and hopes at least one graduate school admits her this year so she can escape aerospace hell and become a Data Scientist one day._